Graylog2/documentation/pages/geolocation.rst

 Download the database
 ---------------------

-In first place, you need to download a geolocation database.
+In the first place, you need to download a geolocation database.
 The Lookup Table Geo IP Data Adapter supports both **MaxMind City and Country databases** in the **MaxMind DB format**, as the
 `GeoIP2 Databases <https://www.maxmind.com/en/geoip2-databases>`_ or
 `GeoLite2 Databases <https://dev.maxmind.com/geoip/geoip2/geolite2/>`_ that MaxMind provides.

-The next step is to store the geolocation database in all servers running Graylog.
+The next step is to store the geolocation database on all servers running Graylog.
 Make sure you grant the right permissions to the file so the user running Graylog can read the database.